Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Assessment of Privacy Policies ( RQ3 )

-Device (sensor) permissions enable features of mobile apps and are normally highly sensitive in terms of personal privacy.
-All mobile apps at the Google Play Store are required to clearly list the permissions they intend to obtain on their homepages; however, it is common that developers do not put all their app's permissions in the privacy policy \cite{PETS_2019}.
-In this section, we report an analysis revealing gaps between device permissions claimed by developers and the context displayed in their generated privacy policies by employing APPGs.
+Device (sensor) permissions enable features of mobile apps and are normally critical in terms of personal privacy risks.
+Intuitively and legally, an app's privacy policy should accurately disclose its permission usages; however, it is common that developers do not list all the permissions of their app in the privacy policy~\cite{andow2019policylint, PETS_2019, cui2023poligraph, pan2023seeprivacy, pan2023toward}.
+Developers of mobile apps in the Google Play app store are required to clearly list the permissions they intend to obtain on their homepages\footnote{This feature was deprecated as Google launched the new Data Safety after we completed this work.}, and we denote them as $P_\text{claimed}$.
+By taking the self-reported device permission usage as the ground-truth, we then assess whether the APPG's provided UIs, questionnaires, or documents can sufficiently allow the APPGs users to enter permission invocation information by their app.
+Notably, the self-reported device permission usages by developers may not actually reflect the actual privacy behaviour of apps.

-App developers need to claim and list all required device permissions, including nine dangerous permissions, on their app homepages.
-We take this data as the ground truth for the following permissions coverage analysis, and for each app, note the number of claimed permissions as $P_\text{claimed}$.
-To scrutinize how APPGs treat those permissions in the generated context, for each APPG, we use Synthetic App 1 to generate privacy policies and each privacy policy includes only one dangerous permission.
-By comparing differences, we locate and obtain the phrases/sentences each APPG uses to declare each permission in the privacy policy.
-For each app, by searching and counting the corresponding phrases/sentences in its privacy policy, we obtain the number of displayed permissions and denoted $P_\text{displayed}$.
-For each app that uses the APPG, its $P_\text{recognised}$ equals the recognised dangerous permissions enumerated in Table~\ref{tab_diversification}.
-We introduce two metrics for the extent to which APPGs cover claimed dangerous permissions in the generated privacy policy, as follows:
+To scrutinise how developers translate used device permissions into policies by APPGs, for each permission ($per$), we use it and Synthetic App 1 to generate a privacy policy ($PP_{App1 + per}$).
+By comparing the differences between $PP_{App1 + per}$ and $PP_{App1}$, we can locate and obtain the phrases/sentences each APPG uses to declare each permission in the privacy policy.
+For each app, by searching and counting the corresponding phrases/sentences in its privacy policy, we obtain the number of permissions displayed and denoted as $P_\text{displayed}$.
+For each app that uses the APPG, its $P_\text{recognised}$ is equal to the recognised dangerous permissions enumerated in Table~\ref{tab_diversification}.
+Then, we introduce two metrics for the extent to which APPGs cover claimed permissions in the generated privacy policy, as follows:

-A higher $RC$ indicates the app developers use the APPG more properly, despite the limited amount of recognised permissions.
+A higher $RC$ indicates the app developers use the APPG more properly, despite APPGs' intrinsic design flaws.
 And

-A higher $EC$ reflects that the APPG's limited amount of recognised permissions has less impact on displaying all claimed permissions in the generated privacy policy.
-Both metrics can reach 100\% if there are no over-claimed permissions.
+A higher $EC$ reflects the APPG has less intrinsic design flaws about disclosing permissions in generated privacy policies.